fieldsoftheworld/ftw-baselines/README.md

   INPUT.

 Options:
+  -m, --model str                 String name of released model, valid model names are defined in `model_registry.py`.  [required]
-  -m, --model PATH                Path to the model checkpoint.  [required] -o, --out PATH                  Output filename for the inference imagery.
+  -o, --out PATH                  Output filename for the inference imagery.
                                   Defaults to the name of the input file name with 'inference.' prefix.